 Old Furnace vs. Heat Pump When it comes to heating, a furnace is considered the workhorse of every home.
 Many homeowners in Arlington, TX and surrounding areas are using furnaces rather than the other types of heating units.
-For decades, furnaces had maintained its reputation in home heating.
+For decades, furnaces had maintained their reputation in home heating.
 Also, they have a longer lifespan than other heating units.
-They can last up to 15 years if they receive regular maintenance, and those electric models can last even longer and can combat even the most extreme cold weather conditions.
+They can last longer if they receive regular maintenance, and those electric models can last even longer and can combat even the most extreme cold weather conditions.
 However, when it comes to making a big change in the HVAC system, many homeowners might turn to heat pumps instead of furnaces.
 Heat pumps are electrically-powered systems that operate like split A/C and are using a similar set of ducts in distributing the air.
 The good thing about heat pumps is that they can work both as heating and cooling via switched operation.
 So, which one do you think is better?
 If you are still undecided, continue reading…

 Factors to Consider When Using Heat Pumps It is wise to switch to heat pumps if your home does not use natural gas and your existing furnace is electrically-operated.
 Although heat pumps also run on electricity, they use lesser energy compared to furnaces in the heating mode.
 Opting for heat pumps is better if your A/C has already reached the end of its lifespan.
 In a single installation, you can have both heating and cooling, making heat pumps the most cost-friendly solution.

 Factors to Consider When Using Furnaces Gas-powered furnaces are more capable of handling lower temperature in cold months compared to heat pumps that struggle to deliver efficiency if the temperature is very low.
 So if you have an existing gas furnace and you do not consider buying a new A/C, it is wise to stick with your furnace than switching to heat pumps.
 Gas furnaces are still the most efficient option when it comes to energy-efficiency.

+Need Help Deciding?
 There is nothing wrong with considering other available options like heat pumps.
 But of course, you need to consider first the factors and determine the effect of this change on your comfort and budget.
 If you need assistance, Hightower Service, Inc. is here to help you decide whether or not to replace your furnace with a heat pump.
 Call us so we can conduct an immediate inspection.